Saturday, December 28, 2024

 I didn't know what to think about it at first.

 I shared it with Dylan and Grayson, since they are home with me.
 They both quietly and calmly acknowledged it.
-It spent a week or two posted on the fridge, then I put it away in the "Mark" file, with all of the other sympathy cards and letters we have received. {admittedly not that many} And while I know Mark would have said something like "very cool!", I can't also help but think it wasn't so.
+It spent a week or two posted on the fridge, then I put it away in the "Mark" file, with all of the other sympathy cards and letters we have received.
+And while I know Mark would have said something like "very cool!", I can't also help but think it wasn't so.
 I'm thankful to know that I honored Mark's wishes and he has the potential of helping others, but still.

 It did wreck me a little bit.